VartanKazar/DiscordInterpreter/README.md

 ### Compatability
 Discord Interpreter can run on any device and server which supports installation of discord bots

+### Java Coding Standards
+Our team made an effort to follow the [Java coding standards](https://www.oracle.com/technetwork/java/codeconvtoc-136057.html "Java Coding Standards") and adhere to the foundational principles of coding.

 ## Commands

 | Name             | Description                                                              |